Blog Hub

 The “No Natural Person” Rule

+Annuities grow tax-deferred each year for individuals but not corporations.
+For corporations or irrevocable trusts, growth is taxable each year.
 One exception is a trust annuity held for an individual annuitant's benefit; these are given tax-deferred treatment like typical annuities.
 If you'd like to make the owner of your annuity a trust, consult a tax advisor for more details.
-(For more information, read our guide on annuity trusts and how they work)
+For more information, you can read our guide on annuity trusts and how they work .

 Borrowing Against the Annuity

+Some annuity contracts let you borrow against your annuity.
 If you borrow against it, the loan is usually considered a withdrawal and is taxed as a lump sum withdrawal.
 But keep in mind that you cannot borrow against all annuities.
 For example, the annuity products offered by Canvas do not allow loans.
 Be sure to check with your individual annuity contract to determine if you can borrow against it.

 Gifting Annuities

+You may gift your annuity to someone else.
 However, you would have to pay income tax on any gains in the annuity before gifting it.
-Likewise, if you receive an annuity as a gift, the donor would have to pay taxes on it before gifting it to you (typically a gift is completed by initiating a change owner which is why it is a taxable event).
+Likewise, if you receive an annuity as a gift, the donor would have to pay taxes on it before gifting it to you (typically, a gift is completed by initiating a change of owner, which is why it is a taxable event).

 Required Minimum Distributions (RMDs)